avinashkarn/avikarn.com/_posts/2020-08-01-GenomicSelection_ML_H2_G2F.md

 layout: post
 title: "Evaluating performance of Machine Learning algiorithms for Genomic Selection of quantitative traits with varying heritability"
 tags: [Genomic Selection, Machine Learning, Random Forest, GLMnet, Heritability, Quantitative Trait]
-image: /image/g2f_GS/main.png
+image: /image/g2f_GS/Capture8.JPG
-share-img: /image/g2f_GS/main.png
+share-img: /image/g2f_GS/Capture8.JPG
 ---

-# Background

-In this case study, two Quantitative traits were evaluated with varying heritabilty to evaluate how the iheritance of a trait affect the genomic prediction and selection efficiency. `Random Forest` and `GLMnet: Lasso and Elastic-Net Regularized Generalized Linear Models` were deployed as `Genomic selection` algorithms using the publicly available dataset from the `Genomes To Fields` (G2F) initiative.
-In the analysis, data from year 2016 and 2017 experiments were included, which consisted over 40 hybrid experiments across 34 unique locations in 19 states in the U.S. and one Canadian province.
+Two `Quantitative traits` were evaluated with varying heritabilty were analyze to study how the iheritance of a trait affect the genomic prediction and selection efficiency. `Random Forest` and `GLMnet: Lasso and Elastic-Net Regularized Generalized Linear Models` were deployed as `Genomic selection` algorithms using the publicly available dataset from the `Genomes To Fields` (G2F) initiative.
+In the analysis, data from 40 maize hybrid experiments across 34 unique locations in 19 states in the U.S. and one Canadian province from years 2016 and 2017 experiments were evaluated.

-From the data set five important agronomic traits were selected: `Days to Anthesis`, `Days to Silking`, `Plant height`, `Ear height` and `Grain yield`, and exploratory data analysis of each trait by each year and across locations were explored as well as their heritability and BLUPs were calculated.
-Further, `genotype-by-sequencing (GBS)` for each hybrid in the data set were filtered, thinned and imputed, and finally using them as predictors of the two traits.
+From the data set, five important agronomic traits were selected: `Days to Anthesis`, `Days to Silking`, `Plant height`, `Ear height` and `Grain yield`, and exploratory data analysis of each trait by each year and across locations were explored as well as their heritability and BLUPs were calculated.
+Further, `genotype-by-sequencing (GBS)` for each hybrid in the data set were filtered, thinned and imputed in `command line TASSEL v5`, and finally using them as predictors of the two traits.
 The phenotype and genotype data were intersected and partioned into training and testing sets, and finally, training models were cross-validated and the `RMSE` and `R-Squared` were compared to evaluate the performance of the GS model.